 Explanation of Auto Coverage Types:

 Bodily Injury- this coverage is mandatory in Michigan and covers against lawsuits when you have caused bodily injury of a permanent and serious nature.
 Your net worth is the largest concern here, in that you want to carry enough coverage to protect your assets.
 How much is enough?
-This is a difficult question, but in our office we propose a minimum coverage of $100,000 per person and $300,000 per accident.
 High net worth families should have a higher coverage.

 Property Damage - This coverage is mandatory in Michigan and covers property damage losses in tort states.
 Again we propose a minimum of $100,000 in coverage.

 Mini Tort, or limited property damage insurance is not mandatory in Michigan.
 This is a low cost coverage that protects you from a recover for vehicle damage by another person in Michigan who does not carry collision coverage.
 The maximum recovery by another person against you is $500.
-This coverage is low cost and we suggest all persons carry this protection.
+This coverage is low cost.

 Personal Injury Protection is MANDATORY in Michigan and includes medical AND wage loss protection.
 You can co-ordinate this coverage with existing medical and disability insurance for a lower premium if you carry these coverages.
 Retired persons are also required to carry wage loss protection, however, they can exclude coverage for themselves for a reduced premium.
 Coverage still exists for other uninsured parties such as pedestrians or passengers in the vehicle under Michigan Law.
 Personal Injury Protection also covers loss of services and a limited death benefit.